autocatalytic/witter/ProjectNotes.md

 ## Need to figure out presentation layer details
-CSS, look and feel, etc.
+ - CSS, look and feel, etc.

+This project reminds me of a previous product development effort, where I wrote up a bunch of Gherkin files to define the requirements.
+Quick summary of how Gherkin and Cucumber help requirements development and acceptance testing: https://medium.com/@mvwi/story-writing-with-gherkin-and-cucumber-1878124c284c

 ========================